AkshatJ24/DSA-/README.md

 Understanding & Solving DSA questions and concepts on daily basis.
 Worked on Sorting Algorithms.
 Worked on Arrays.
+Worked on Binary Search.
-Currently working on Binary Search.
+Currently working on BIT Manipulation.